rdok/bull-cow/.github/pull_request_template.md

 #### Screenshot

-_Add before/after screenshots if there are visual changes to components_
+_Add before/after screenshots if there are visual changes_

 ### Checklist